nicolas-cusan/breakpoint-helper/README.md

 ### `getBreakpoints()`

-Get all breakpoints the instance is working with.
+Get all breakpoints the instance used in the instance.
 Useful for debugging or passing breakpoint values to other libraries.

 #### Returns